Admissions FAQ

 I am interested in a specific field in design and/or technology; will I be able to focus on that area during my MDes studies?

 The MDes core curriculum introduces students to a variety of technologies and design practices, rather than focusing on one field for the entire duration of the program.
-For instance, students in Technology Design Foundations may have one module on AR/VR before pivoting to the next module on microcontrollers.
+For instance, students may have one course module on AR/VR before pivoting to the next module on microcontrollers.
 That said, there are several ways that students are able to shape their learning experience to explore their individual interests; these include the selection of elective courses, the shaping of the Design@Large summer experience, the decision about what extracurricular activities to join, and what capstone thesis topic to select.

 Can I earn a concurrent degree or dual degree during the MDes?